Police dig into how and why a 15-year-old got a gun used to kill 2 people and injure several others at her Christian school

 The fall semester is headed into its Christmas holiday break like it began – with a mass shooting.

-Rice University in Houston, Texas, witnessed an apparent murder-suicide on the first day of classes on August 26.
+Rice University in Houston witnessed an apparent murder-suicide on the first day of classes on August 26.
 The following week, a 14-year-old shooter killed four victims at a high school in Winder, Georgia – making it the deadliest school shooting of the year.

 The shooting at Abundant Life also marks the latest shooting to take place at a small, private Christian school – and among the 56 to have taken place on K-12 grounds.

-Last year, a shooting at The Covenant School in Nashville, Tennessee, left three 9-year-olds and three adults dead.
+Last year, a shooting at The Covenant School in Nashville left three 9-year-olds and three adults dead.

-Earlier this month, two boys ages 5 and 6, were in critical condition after a shooting at a Christian school north of Sacramento in Oroville, California.
-The private school, Feather River Adventist School, is affiliated with the Seventh-day Adventist Church, part of the Protestant Christian denomination whose followers believe the Bible is the infallible word of God and in the second coming of Christ.
+Earlier this month, two boys, ages 5 and 6, were in critical condition after a shooting at a Christian school north of Sacramento in Oroville, California.
+The private school, Feather River Adventist School, is affiliated with the Seventh-day Adventist Church, a Protestant Christian denomination.

 CNN’s Amanda Musa, Chris Boyette, Eric Levenson, Elise Hammond, Antoinette Radford, Jessie Yeung, Jennifer Feldman, Steve Almasy, Taylor Romine and Michelle Watson contributed to this report.